 Your Timeline Matters to Us

-A dispute cycle of 45 or 60 days offered by many credit repair companies prolongs the effort and increases the cost to you.
+Dispute cycles of 45 or 60 days offered by many credit repair services prolong the effort and increase the cost to you.
 On the long end of the spectrum, a company sending disputes every 60 days is effectively charging double for the work they could do in the same amount of time, while your results roll in at half the pace.

 Working With Bureau Tolerance Levels

 You can dispute as many of your issues as you wish; there is no stated limit to the number of items you may include in a dispute letter.
 But dispute letters sent with excessive items listed are highly likely to be dismissed outright as frivolous.
 The Fair Credit Reporting Act (the legislation that dictates how credit bureaus must manage consumer disputes) gives the bureaus subjective license to deem disputes as frivolous for many reasons.